Yipara logoYipara

 Undigested Food Vomit in Cats

 Cat vomits after eating undigested food — this is technically regurgitation rather than true vomiting.
 The food comes up looking much the same as when it went down, often in a tubular shape.
 Common causes include eating too quickly, overeating, sudden food changes, food sensitivity, or esophageal issues.
 Slow-feeder bowls and puzzle feeders can help cats who eat too fast.
-If your cat consistently vomits undigested food, it could indicate food allergies, megaesophagus, or gastrointestinal obstruction.
+If your cat consistently vomits undigested food, it could indicate food allergies, an enlarged esophagus, or intestinal blockage.

 Clear Liquid or Foam Vomit in Cats

 Cat vomiting clear liquid is usually water or gastric fluid and may indicate nausea, drinking too much water too quickly, or mild stomach upset.
 Clear vomit can also appear before a cat brings up a hairball or other stomach contents.
-While occasional clear liquid vomiting is usually harmless, persistent episodes — especially combined with loss of appetite, lethargy, or other symptoms — could signal kidney disease, hyperthyroidism, or diabetes, all of which are common in older cats.
+While occasional clear liquid vomiting is usually harmless, persistent episodes — especially combined with loss of appetite, lethargy, or other symptoms — could signal kidney concerns, thyroid concerns, or diabetes, all of which are common in older cats.

 Concerned about your cat's vomiting?